-The permanent raised beds in our gardens help maintain soil structure by minimizing compaction.
+The permanent beds in our gardens help maintain soil structure by minimizing compaction.
 After a bed is made, it is never deeply tilled again, allowing soil biology to thrive.
-These beds also promote better drainage, reduce the amount of garden space that needs fertilization and provide better sun angles (and ergonomics!) by slightly elevating plants.
+These beds also reduce the amount of garden space that needs fertilization.

-We use a two-wheel tractor with several implements for mowing, re-building raised beds, and preparing soil for planting.
+We use a two-wheel tractor with several implements for mowing, turning sod into new garden beds, and preparing soil for planting.
 We rarely do deep tilling and instead rely on a broadfork to loosen and aerate the soil before planting.
-A power harrow is used to create a smooth seedbed without inverting the soil layers.
+A power harrow is used to mix in amendments and create a smooth seedbed without inverting the soil layers.
 We think there is a place for modern equipment on small farms as long as it is used to guide and massage farm ecology instead of to churn and dominate it.

 Our 200+ laying hens roam free on 10 acres of fenced pasture from dawn to dusk every day of the year.
 Their coops are moved to fresh grass each week, allowing the pasture to recover behind them.
 They are expert foragers and enjoy eating insects, grass, kitchen scraps and our non-GMO feed.